SpannerProtocol/web-docs/docs/dpo_rule.md

 Value in project's token for each Referral Point
     = (Package Bonus / Package Price) *
       (DPO's used amount / DPO's total raised amount)

-For example if the package purchased by the DPO Chain costs 1000 BOLTs and provides 60 BOLTs Bonus, then each Referral Point will be worth 60 / 1000 = 0.06 BOLT.
-If a User Member's total value of seats is 300, it will emit 300 * 0.06 = 18 BOLTs to its referrers.
 ```

+For example, if a DPO raised 2000 BOLTs and purchased a package costing 1000 BOLTs() giving 60 BOLTs Bonus),
+then each Referral Point of that DPO will be worth (60 / 1000) * (1000 / 2000) = 0.03 BOLT.
+If a User Member's total value of seats is 300, it will emit 300 * 0.03 = 9 BOLTs to its referrers.

 How do we enforce a global property while all DPOs of a DPO Chain are settled locally?
 This is mathematically guaranteed by Emit-Catch-Divide.